vorpalnet/blade/libs/framework/src/main/java/org/vorpal/blade/framework/v3/README.md

 OCCAS is removed from the route set.
 The same callflow runs as a full B2BUA when passthru is off.
 The deciding vote is configuration, so an operator picks B2BUA vs. proxy per network without touching code.
-Because no ACK or BYE reaches OCCAS after drop-out, the framework tears down both legs and the application session itself.
+Because no ACK or BYE reaches OCCAS after drop-out, the framework tears down both dialogs and the application session itself.

 ## Final responses without ceremony